newaetech/CW305-Arm-DesignStart/README.md

     - remove the other two constraint files (`m3_for_arty_a7.xdc`, `m3_for_arty_a7_impl.xdc`) from the project

+10. Generate the FPGA PLL: this is needed because we've deleted the PLL from the `clocks_and_resets` block and moved it to the top-level Verilog.
+    Under "Project Manager", click on "IP Catalog", search for "clock wizard", and double-click on the "Clocking Wizard" search result.
+In the "Clocking Options" tab, select the following options:
+     - MMCM
+     - Frequency Synthesis
+     - Phase Alignment
+     - Safe Clock Startup
+     - Balanced
+     - set clk_in1 frequency to 100 MHz

+    In the "Output Clocks" tab, set the following:
+     - clk_out1 requested frequency to 100 MHz
+     - clocking feedback: Automatic Control On-Chip
+     - Enable Optional Inputs/Outputs: locked

+    Then click "OK", and "generate" (this can take a while).

-10. Generate the FPGA bitstream: in the Flow Navigator pane, select "Generate Bitstream".
+11. Generate the FPGA bitstream: in the Flow Navigator pane, select "Generate Bitstream".
 This will take on the order of 30 minutes.
 There should be no errors, but there will be warnings.
 In particular, timing will not be
     met: I haven't figured out how to change the target clock rate from 100